Subscriber Setup (updated 5 OCT 2013)

 If your ID does not appear here, it is not registered.
 It doesn't matter that this ID existed 2 years ago on another network.
 You need to register with us.
 Be sure to check all of the page, especially the bottom for any new additions.
 If you have the same ID as someone else, yours or that other person's radio will not work on our system.
 THIS IS IMPORTANT!

 4. Now you want to add these group calls to your RX list.
 The left menu has a folder called "RX Group Lists."
-I created lists named DMR-MARC WW, DMR-MARC NA, and DMR-MARC LCL.
+I created lists named DMR-MARC, and DMR-MARC LCL.
 You can rename any list by right clicking on the name and choosing "Rename."
-I also added DMR-MARC1 and DMR-MARC2 to the members by choosing Add.
-I am recommending adding NA and WW to the same list so you can hear people who do not have theeir radios programmed to the new groups.
-You will also be able to more easily tell if the channel is busy with the other talk group.
+I also added DMR-MARC WW and DMR-MARC NA to the DMR-MARC RX Group.
+Tis way you will be able to more easily tell if the channel is busy with the other talk group.

 5. We're almost there!
 The next thing you want to do is add in all your repeater configurations.
 Again, you can rename a repeater in your list.
 Make sure you add the repeater to the scan list, assign the correct color code, repeater slot, check IP site connect, change messaging delay to 90ms, and check compressed UDP header.
 Be sure also to DISABLE the ARS!!!
 ARS is not permitted on slot 1.
 We do not allow GPS positions to be beaconed over the ENTIRE network every 30 seconds.
 If you want to use ARS, you must have newer firmware and set the GPS revert to SLOT 2.

 6. The next step is to add in the repeater channel profiles.
 Make sure you enter the correct RX/TX frequencies, Correct Group List (from step 4), the correct contact name (same as group list), whether you want to use high or low power on this channel, change the timeout timer to 180s, and change the admit and in call criteria as shown.
-Also enable "TX Interruptable Frequencies" and "Enhanced Channel Access."
+Also enable "TX Interruptable Frequencies" and disable "Enhanced Channel Access," and "Data Call Confirmed."

-7. Be sure to adjust your adio levels as described here.
+7. Be sure to adjust your audio levels as described here.
 You don't want to blow other's speakers away with an overdriven mic.
 So, these settings will help you sound like a pro!